-To help public authorities meet this general duty, the home secretary has made an order (under the Act), giving them specific duties in policy, service delivery, and employment.
+To help public authorities meet this general duty, Scottish ministers have made an order (under the Act), giving them specific duties in policy, service delivery, and employment.
 We have issued a statutory code of practice and non-statutory guides to help authorities meet all these duties.